-How States Plan to Interpret and Use Results of Both Academic and Non-academic Measures to Evaluate Schools, School Systems, and Leaders/Teachers
+Academic and Non-academic Measures to Evaluate Schools, School Systems, and Leaders/Teachers: How States Plan to Interpret and Use Data

 3.3 The Third Step: Justify Inferences and Uses of Test-based Data

 The third step is the other side of the same coin dealing with identifying "red flags".
 It is to ensure that proposed inferences and uses of data from tests and assessments, once adopted, are justifiable.
 In ESSA-related or other evaluative contexts, four actions could help test consumers.